Click to share!

 vintage waves and pin curls

-Want that polished, red-carpet look without spending hours at the salon?
-Vintage waves and pin-curls are easier than you think.
-They work especially well if you have a round face since the height and curves create flattering lines.
+Vintage waves and pin-curls deliver that polished, red-carpet look without hours at the salon.
+They work especially well if you have a round face since the height and curves create flattering lines that elongate your features.

 Honey or caramel tones make these waves look even more dimensional and modern.
+The color catches light in the waves and adds depth.
 You can rock this style for special events, date night, or whenever you want to feel extra polished.
-The best part?
-These waves actually last, so you get multiple days of glamour.

 Curly Styles: Natural Texture That Flatters Round Faces